 Building materials are tested to the ASTM E-84 standard for surface burning characteristics, and fiber cement cladding from Nichiha qualifies as a Class A cladding material since it doesn't easily ignite or spread flames.
 In fire-prone regions like the U.S. Southwest, these materials offer serious protection, along with plenty of options for style.

 The cladding used on this modern school’s exterior design helps the building achieve code compliance, but also adds a clean and friendly face to the entryway for students and staff.

-Architects can create impressive commercial building designs using fiber cement board in some surprisingly unique applications.
+Architects can create impressive commercial building designs using fiber cement boards in some surprisingly unique applications.
 This Dallas area school uses fiber cement panels to give the exterior a fresh look that’s both on-brand and on-trend.
-The bold use of color gives the building creative flair without going overboard.
+The bold use of color gives the building a creative flair without going overboard.

 The cladding used in this application also provides protection and insulation for a healthy indoor environment.
-Using Nichiha’s Illumination panels gives the exterior a distinctive style, and also offers moisture protection, which allows for better indoor ventilation.
+Using Nichiha’s Illumination panels gives the exterior a distinctive style and offers moisture protection, which allows for better indoor ventilation.